BrankoMili/Weather/README.md

 # Weather_Forecast
-In the Weather forecast project, Weatherapi API is used to get information about current weather and forecasted weather.
+This weather forecast project is a website that allows users to view the current and future weather conditions for a given city or country.
+The application uses the Weather API to fetch the weather data and then displays it in a user-friendly format.
-HTML Geolocation API is used to get a user's coordinates and apply them in the Weatherapi API.
+Technologies: HTML, CSS, JavaScript